‘Green Gravel’ initiative hopes to seed new kelp forests on Canada’s West Coast

 This team is part of an international group of researchers called the Green Gravel Action Group aiming to develop and implement scalable solutions for kelp forest restoration globally.

-“Our ultimate goal is to be able to use seedlings from the most resilient kelp populations to scale up efforts to restore these important marine habitats”, says Dr. Neufeld.
+“Our ultimate goal is to be able to use seedlings from the most resilient kelp populations to scale up efforts to restore these important marine habitats”, said Dr. Neufeld.

 An initial seeding trial was conducted in front of the Bamfield Marine Sciences Centre in January, with support from BMSC staff.
 The results of the effort will become clear later this spring.
 And the stakes are high.